 Unrealistic Expectations: If you go into the process thinking your car will sell overnight, you may end up disappointed.
-Of course, buyers will be quick to pounce on any vehicle that seems like a steal, but if you’ve priced your car in the average to high range, it may take longer to sell.
+If you’ve priced your car in the average to high range, it may take longer to sell.
 So, set your expectations accordingly—the average used car spends several weeks online before the right buyer comes along.

 Incomplete Description: Take full advantage of the Vehicle Description area on your ad by telling the story of your car.
 Why are you selling?
-How many owners has the car had?
-Being up front and honest about these details makes a positive first impression on buyers.
+How many owners?
+Be up front and honest about these details.

-Low Quality Photos, or Not Enough: Uploading photos with your ad is a must, but that's not the end of the story.
-Buyers like to see detailed photos of the car from various angles, to make sure there are no surprises when they come see it in person.
+Low Quality Photos, or Not Enough: Buyers like to see detailed photos of the car from various angles, as well as interior photos.

 Slow or Unfriendly Response to Inquiries: Tye Frazier, Autotrader.com Customer Adviser, recommends channeling your inner salesman.
-"Make sure that when you get a call, you're eager to talk to folks," he says.
-"Always sell the car to every caller.
-Even if you have ten calls in a row, you could be talking to the one person who wants to buy the car."
+“Always sell the car to every caller… you could be talking to the one person who wants to buy the car.”

-Inflexibility: This could mean inflexibility with regard to price, going to meet a buyer for a test drive, or any other related issue.
+Inflexibility: This could mean inflexibility with regard to price or even meeting for a test drive.
 In the end, your asking price is entirely up to you, but most buyers will expect you to work with them.

-Dishonesty about Price or Vehicle Condition: Nothing turns buyers off faster than thinking a seller is dishonest.
-All buyers know about your vehicle is what they see in your ad, so if you quote them a different price or if they see something that was inaccurately depicted in the ad, they will be immediately suspicious.
-From there, negotiations can quickly fizzle.
+Dishonesty about Price or Vehicle Condition: If you quote them a different price or they see something that was inaccurately depicted in the ad, they will be immediately suspicious.
+This is a turn off for buyers.

 Dirt and Grime: Your car’s outward appearance makes a big difference.
 Buyers will be impressed if you get your car looking its best, but beyond that, a dirty car might make a buyer think that it has been improperly maintained in other ways.